The dark energy pushing our universe apart may not be what it seems, scientists say

 “I did not think that such a result would happen in my lifetime,” said Mustapha Ishak-Boushaki, a cosmologist at the University of Texas at Dallas who is part of the collaboration.

-Called the Dark Energy Spectroscopic Instrument, it uses a telescope based in Tucson, Arizona to create a three-dimensional map of the universe’s 11-billion-year history to see how galaxies have clustered throughout time and across space.
+Called the Dark Energy Spectroscopic Instrument, it uses a telescope southwest of Tucson, Arizona to create a three-dimensional map of the universe over 11 billion years to see how galaxies have clustered throughout time and across space.
 That gives scientists information about how the universe evolved, and where it might be heading.

 The map they are building would not make sense if dark energy were a constant force, as it is theorized.
 Instead, the energy appears to be changing or weakening over time.
 If that is indeed the case, it would upend astronomers' standard cosmological model.
 It could mean that dark energy is very different than what scientists thought — or that there may be something else altogether going on.

-Note: This story was first published on Nov.
-19, 2024.
-It was updated on Nov.
-20, 2024 to correct the location of the telescope used by the Dark Energy Spectroscopic Instrument.
-It is southwest of Tucson, Arizona, not in Tucson.
-It also corrects the description of the instrument's three-dimensional map of the universe.
-The telescope mapped how the universe evolved over 11 billion years, but the universe is about 13.7 billion years old.